 Once you start heading west, the average costs of hotels, food and tourist attractions start rising in costs compared with eastern Europe.

-However, if you stick to mainland Europe and two- or three-star hotels or even Airbnbs, you can still find some affordable places to visit on a mid-range budget.
+However, if you stick to mainland Europe and two- or three-star hotels, you can still find some affordable places to visit on a mid-range budget.

 This is our preferred way to travel and has seen us enjoying short city breaks in places like Paris, Vienna, Berlin and Florence for roughly a couple of hundred pounds per trip, as well as a week-long road trip around Cyprus for cheaper than you think!